 Laser-assisted in situ keratomileusis (or LASIK) is a surgical procedure designed to help you see clearly enough to handle most day-to-day tasks without the use of glasses or contacts.
-The surgery is over quickly, but there are things you must do to ensure a quick recovery.

 In the short term, you will need to protect your eyes as they heal.
 (Learn more) After a month or so, your eyes will be somewhat recovered, but you must protect your eyes during strenuous exercise, and your vision may fluctuate.
 (Learn more) During the following six months, your eyes will continue to heal, and you will need to keep protecting the flap created during surgery.
 (Learn more)